provider image

 Key takeaways:

-• Qsymia (phentermine / topiramate ER) is an oral weight-loss medication for adults and children age 12 and older.
+• Qsymia (phentermine / topiramate ER) is an oral weight-loss medication for adults and children ages 12 and older.
 It works by suppressing your appetite and making you feel full.

-Weight-loss medications are experiencing something of a renaissance as people share information about new treatments and their success stories on social media.
-But the newer, injectable medications are outside of many people’s budgets.
-And, on top of that, they’re not guaranteed to work for everyone.
+Weight-loss medications are increasing in popularity as people share information about new treatments and their success stories on social media.
+But the newer, injectable medications are outside many people’s budgets or not covered by their insurance plans.
+And they’re not guaranteed to work for everyone.

-Qsymia (phentermine / topiramate ER) is a more affordable, oral weight-loss medication that’s been around for a decade.
-And unlike many other options, it’s approved to treat both adults and adolescents.
+Qsymia (phentermine / topiramate ER) is a more affordable, oral weight-loss medication that has been around for more than a decade.
+Unlike many other options, it’s approved to treat both adults and adolescents.
+And in May 2025, the first generic version of Qsymia (phentermine / topiramate ER) was released.

 SPECIAL OFFER